Academic Master

 Technology

 A network topology is defined as the arrangement of a network for communication, including its nodes and connecting lines.
-(Beal) There are three types of topology namely Ring, Bus and Star topology.
+(Beal) There are three types of topology: Ring, Bus, and Star.
 Rig topology is a local area network whose topology is a ring.
 Its nodes are connected in a closed loop whereby messages travel around the ring, and each node reads messages only addressed to it.
 The computers in this network are connected in a circular pattern with data traveling in one direction.
 Pinpointing a problem in the network is easy.
-It is also suitable to handle a high volume of traffic over a distance as each computer acts as a booster of the network and it is easy to install and manage.
-However, if one computer fails, then the entire network to goes down.
+It is also suitable for handling a high volume of traffic over a distance as each computer acts as a booster of the network and is easy to install and manage.
+However, if one computer fails, then the entire network goes down.
 Network types connected using ring topologies are token ring and fiber distributed data interface (FDDI).
 The diagram below is a sketch of the ring topology.

 References